areeba-muddasar/Decodelabs_tasks/README.md

 ## 🙏 Acknowledgement

-I would like to thank **DecodeLabs** for providing the opportunity to work on practical Artificial Intelligence projects and gain hands-on experience during the **AI Internship — Batch 2026**.
+I would like to thank **DecodeLabs** for providing the opportunity to work on practical Artificial Intelligence projects and gain hands-on experience during the **AI Internship**

----

-⭐ **DecodeLabs AI Internship — Batch 2026**